One-Health-Research-Consulting/open-rvfcast/README.md

 month between 2007 and 2024.
 Future work will provide the entire dataset for every day between 2005 and the current year.

-The current full africa predictor dataset is ~56 Gb
+The current full africa predictor dataset is ~1.9 TB.
+Note that the data could be stored in a more compact format, but is provided in this analysis-ready structure to minimize processing time when used in modeling workflows.

 The data targets that are subsetted this way are: